 Mason Hillel's mission is to inspire Jewish students to make an enduring commitment to Jewish life and learning.
-We empower student leaders to explore their identity through organizing programs such as community service projects like Good Deeds Day, communal dinners like our German Jewish Dialogue, and experiential education programs like the November 2013 Expressions of the Holocaust, a dinner honoring survivors.
+We empower student leaders to explore their identity through organizing programs such as community service projects like Good Deeds Day, communal dinners like our German Jewish Dialogue, and experiential education programs like the November 2016 Expressions of the Holocaust event.

 Contact Information: Ross Diamond, Executive Director, email@example.com

 Mission: Carpenter’s Shelter supports the homeless to achieve sustainable independence through shelter, guidance, education and advocacy.